KunyuHe/Client-Management-System/README.md

 ### Backend

 To run the backend properly, please first make sure you have `Docker Engine` installed.
-Follow the instructions [here](https://docs.docker.com/engine/install/).
+Follow the instructions [here](https://docs.docker.com/engine/install/) if it is not installed yet.

+#### Database

+insecure